EU Annex 11: How to Stay Compliant

 Volume 4 of the EudraLex is called Good Manufacturing Practice (GMP): Medicinal Products for Human and Veterinary Use.
 Since Volume 4 covers the process of creating new medicines, it contains many clinical trial regulations.

 Annex 11 was added to Volume 4 in 30 June 2011 because of the growing popularity of healthcare software for clinical trials.
-Clinical research teams can use Annex 11 to make sure all technology used for clinical trials in the EU was private, compliant, and secure.
+The European Commission wanted to make sure all technology used for clinical trials in the EU was private, compliant, and secure.

 If you’d like to learn more about varying regulations around electronic documents, check out our blog on how to approach global clinical trial regulations.

 What is the difference between 21 CFR Part 11 and Annex 11?

 The main difference is that 21 CFR Part 11 applies to electronic clinical trial documents submitted to the FDA in the U.S. Annex 11 applies to electronic clinical trial documents submitted to the European Medicines Agency (EMA) within the EU.

 There are also a few other similarities and differences:

 - 21 CFR Part 11 and EU GMP Annex 11 both regulate electronic documents and signatures used during clinical trials